maddhruv/npmtotal/README.md

 | `exclude`   | an array of packages to exclude   | []            |
 | `startDate` | start date for counting downloads | _today - 1_   |
 | `endDate`   | end date for counting downloads   | _today_       |

+You can also pass `startDate` and `endDate` as options to the CLI

+`npx npmtotal --author maddhruv --startDate '2020-01-01' --endDate '2020-01-03'`

 ### Related